310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Tomoya %}
-Don’t frolick around *too* much, Mitsuru… There’s gonna be a lot of us on a pretty narrow stage, so we gotta be careful not to collide into each other.
+Don’t frolic around *too* much, Mitsuru… There’s gonna be a lot of us on a pretty narrow stage, so we gotta be careful not to collide into each other.
 {% endbubble %}

 {% bubble Chiaki %}